moeinpoi/moeinpoi/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on porting the LAMMPS code to Kokkos for GPU-accelerated biophysics simulations.
+-
 <!--
 **moeinpoi/moeinpoi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.